 I like to place a can of Safe Heat under my charcoal chimney to start charcoals.
 It does a fantastic job.
 One match, no lighter fluid, no newspaper, no blowing … just nice hot charcoals in just a few minutes.

-While experimenting to find an inexpensive way to provide a little space heat in an emergency, we discovered another use for Safe Heat.
+While experimenting to find an inexpensive way to provide a little space heater in an emergency, we discovered another use for Safe Heat.
 We call it a Terracotta Pot Heater/Cooker.
 Check out our post: Terracotta Pot Heater/Cooker – How to Heat and Cook without Electricity.
 Just one more inexpensive possibility for emergency heating on a little budget.

 One final application for Safe Heat is roasting marshmallows.
 Poor Jonathan came home from work one day to find a bunch of kids roasting mini marshmallows over little alcohol burners and canned heat while I was experimenting and learning more about the fuel.